DS-100/sp24-grad/gradproject.md

 Please prepare an EDA report to present to the agency leadership with the above in mind.

 #### Project Tasks
-Now that leadership is pleased with your initial EDA report and confident in your data science ability, they would like you to assist the agency with various tasks. *Please complete task A first and then task B.*
+Now that leadership is pleased with your initial EDA report and confident in your data science ability, they would like you to assist the agency with various tasks. *Please complete Task A first and then Task B.*

-##### Task A: Disaster Type Classification
+#### *Task A: Disaster Type Classification*
 The agency consists of different subdivisions for assisting with different disaster types, e.g., fires, floods, etc. In the event of a disaster, the agency mounts its response effort by first assessing the type of disaster and then requesting the appropriate subdivision to assist with the disaster.

 Your task is to assist the agency with making this initial call quickly by automatically classifying images based on the disaster scenario.
 Specifically, your role will be to build a classifier that can distinguish images from the `midwest-flooding` disaster and the `socal-fire` disaster.

 To assess your performance, please submit predictions for the `test_images_flooding-fire.npz` images.
 This should be in a csv file `test_images_flooding-fire_predictions.csv` consisting of a single column with no header, with a 0 to indicate a `midwest-flooding` prediction and a 1 to indicate a `socal-fire` prediction.
-The prediction in row i should correspond to the i th image.
+The prediction in row *i* should correspond to the *ith* image.

-##### Task B: Damage Level Classification
+#### *Task B: Damage Level Classification*
 The agency needs to know how severe a disaster is in order to allocate resources for a response effectively.
 The agency is especially concerned with human lives and uses building damage as an important metric for disaster severity.

 Your task is to assist the agency by automatically detecting the building damage level after a disaster.
-Specifically create a damage level classifier for the `hurricane-matthew` disaster.
+Specifically, create a damage level classifier for the `hurricane-matthew` disaster.

 To assess your performance, please submit predictions for the `test_images_hurricane-matthew.npz` images.
-This should be in a csv file `test_images_hurricane-matthew_predictions.csv` consisting of a single column with no header, with a 0-3 prediction of the damage level.
-The prediction in row i should correspond to the i th image.
+This should be in a CSV file `test_images_hurricane-matthew_predictions.csv` consisting of a single column with no header, with a 0-3 prediction of the damage level.
+The prediction in row *i* should correspond to the *i*th image.

 #### Resources
 To assist you in your efforts the agency has compiled the following list of resources
 - For more background about the dataset you can look at the [paper](https://arxiv.org/pdf/1911.09296.pdf) associated with the dataset.
 - For image processing, [scikit-image](https://scikit-image.org/) is a very useful library.
 This [tutorial](https://www.kaggle.com/code/bextuychiev/full-tutorial-on-image-processing-in-skimage) may be helpful for learning how to use the library.
 - For problems with imbalanced classes, the [imblearn](https://imbalanced-learn.org/stable/index.html) library has useful tools and examples.

 #### Project Goals
 In addition to greatly helping out the agency, by accepting this job you will
 - Learn to work with image data by learning to use common feature extraction techniques like Sobel edge filtering.
-- Learn to work on real world data with common complexities such as class imbalance, low signal to noise ratio, and high dimensional data.
+- Learn to work on real-world data with common complexities such as class imbalance, low signal-to-noise ratio, and high dimensional data.
 - Learn how to design effective preprocessing and featurization pipelines for solving difficult machine learning tasks.

 ### Topic 2: Natural Language Processing
-A commont task in real life data analysis involves working with text data.
+A common task in real-life data analysis involves working with text data.
-In this project, we will work with a dataset consisting natural language questions asked by human and answers provided by chatbots.
+In this project, we will work with a dataset consisting of natural language questions asked by humans and answers provided by chatbots.

 The goal of this project is to:

 - Prepare you to work with text data by learning common techniques like embedding generation, tokenization, and topic modeling.
-- Work with real world data in its targetted domain.
+- Work with real-world data in its targetted domain.
 The data is non-trivial in both size and complexity.
-- Ask open ended questions and answer them using data at hand.
+- Ask open-ended questions and answer them using data at hand.

 #### Dataset Description

 The source dataset link is [here](https://huggingface.co/datasets/lmsys/chatbot_arena_conversations).
 The author describes the dataset as follows: